peoray/blog/content/bug.md

 - **Title:** No country flag icon for list of currencies

-- **Description:** The dropdown for 'NGN' shows a list of country currecies.
+- **Description:** The drop-down for 'NGN' shows a list of country currencies.
 At first glance, it's looks messy and one has to strain their eyes to locate the currency they are looking for.

 - **Expected result:** There should be country flag for better user experience